 Traveling from Buenos Aires to Patagonia, you see a stunning collection of sights from the colorful cosmopolitan capital to the southernmost city in the world, Ushuaia, Argentina.
 Though, getting there is quite the journey.
 If you’re wondering how to get to Patagonia, you’re not alone.

 The city is divided into several neighborhoods each with its own particular vibe; from the trendy and cool SOHO to the elegantly refined Palermo to the artsy port area of Boca, there is something for everyone in this fabulous city.
 One particularly interesting spot in the Palermo neighborhood in Buenos Aires is the cemetery of La Recoleta, a must-see for its stunning statuary and historical significance.Buenos Aires.
 Seductive and cultured, sophisticated yet earthy, eclectic but with a strong identity, it never bores, seldom sleeps and invariably mesmerizes its visitors.
 Click To Tweet

 An excellent option for accommodations in Buenos Aires is Airbnb.
 Read a description of the different neighborhoods first, then select an Airbnb in the area that suits you best.
 And here is a $40 credit on your first stay with Airbnb to get you started.
 If a standard hotel is more to your liking, check out these accommodation options in Buenos Aires.

-Wine is the city’s lifeblood with wineries ranging from sophisticated establishments to cottage industries in people’ backyards.
+Wine is the city’s lifeblood with wineries ranging from sophisticated establishments to cottage industries in people’s backyards.
 Everyone is involved.
-The city has hundreds of wineries which have become an important tourist draw.
+The city has hundreds of wineries that have become an important tourist draw.
 A fun day activity is to visit several wineries and sample the wide variety of excellent wine accompanied by lunch in a welcoming vineyard.
 Get your Mendoza winery tour information here.

 One of Mendoza’s more charming aspects are the five central plazas which were rebuilt after an earthquake destroyed a large part of the town.
 These are tree-lined, shady squares built in the traditional Spanish style where the locals meet to stroll and enjoy the beauty of the fountains and sculptures.
 Three days including travel.

 Wondering how to get to Patagonia by land?
 Bus service in Argentina is very good.
 This makes crossing the Andes by bus a once in a lifetime adventure.
 The crossing from Mendoza to Santiago, Chile, on the way to Patagonia, especially impressive.
 The buses have night coaches where they not only serve you dinner, provide you with a totally flat, cozy sleeping experience but they’ll throw in a shot of whiskey to boot!
 And all at very reasonable prices.
 Budget one full day for the crossing due to time spent at the border crossing.

-The views across the Andes mountains on a trip from west to east are stunning ranging from soaring snowcapped peaks to lonely deserts to charming mountain villages.
+The views across the Andes mountains on a trip from west to east are stunning ranging from soaring snow-capped peaks to lonely deserts to charming mountain villages.
 Be ready for the descent as the bus travels down hairpin curves where you can’t even see the bottom of the road.

 From Santiago, it’s an easy flight to Puerto Natales, the kickoff point for entering the Torres del Paine National Park, one of the gateways to Patagonia.
 Puerto Natales was looking for an angel to exploit its proximity to the big tourist attraction which is the national park.

 The National Park is a stunning stop on your journey from Buenos Aires to Patagonia with some of the most breathtaking landscapes on the continent.
 It is a paradise for hikers wanting to trek the “W” or “O” trails to the top of the three “torres” or towers.
 But you don’t have to be a hiker to enjoy the scenery, wildlife and cuisine of this popular national park.
 These are attributes that appeal to everyone.
 Four days including travel.